Linear Credit Risk Models

-\subsubsection{Filtering and Calibration}
+\paragraph{Filtering and calibration.}

 We present an efficient methodology to filter the factors from the CDS spreads.
-We recall that the CDS spread ${\rm CDS}(t,t_0,t_M)$ is the strike spread that renders the initial values of the CDS contract equal to zero, we therefore obtain the affine equation
+We recall that the CDS spread ${\rm CDS}(t,t_0,t_M)$ is the strike spread that renders the initial values of the CDS contract equal to zero.
+We therefore obtain the affine equation

-under the assumption that $\tau>t$, and with the normalized factor $Z_t = X_t / Y_t \in [0,1]^m$.
-Therefore, in theory we could extract the pseudo factor $Z_t$ values from the observation of at least $m$ spreads with different maturities.
-The factor $(S_t,X_t)$ values can in turn be inferred, for example, by applying the Euler scheme to compute the survival process value, for example, and then rescaling the pseudo factor,
+conditional on $\tau>t$, and with the normalized process $Z = X / Y \in [0,1]^m$.
+Therefore, in theory we could extract the value $Z_t$ from the observation of at least $m$ spreads with different maturities.
+The factor value $(S_t,X_t)$ at time $t$ can in turn be inferred, for example, by applying the Euler scheme to compute the survival process value, for example, and then rescaling the pseudo factor $Z_t$,

 for all the observation dates $t_i$, and with $Y_{t_0}=1$.
-In practice, there might not be a $Z_t$ such that \eqref{eq:ZtEq} is satisfied for all observed market spreads.
+In practice, there might not be a value $Z_t$ such that \eqref{eq:ZtEq} is satisfied for all observed market spreads.
 Therefore, we consider all the observable spreads and minimize the following weighted mean squared error

 where $t_M^1,\dots,t_M^{n_i}$ are the maturities of the $n_{i}$ observed spreads at date $t_i$, and $t_{i-1}$ is the previous observation date.
 Dividing the CDS price error by an approximation of the CDS premium leg value gives an accurate approximation of the CDS spread error when $Z_{t_i}\approx Z_{t_{i-1}}$.
 The above minimization problem is a linearly constrained quadratic optimization problem which can be solved virtually instantaneously numerically.